dashaternovskaya/dashaternovskaya/README.md

-## Hi there 👩🏻‍💻
+## Hi there!
-I’m Daria Ternovskaya – a graduate of Peter the Great St. Petersburg Polytechnic University (SPbPU) and Pythonnista.
+I’m Daria Ternovskaya – a graduate of Peter the Great St. Petersburg Polytechnic University (SPbPU) and Pythonnista 🐍.

 👀 I’m interested in coding, analytics, yoga, foreign languages and ... life!

-🌱 Currently I'm learning the theory of software testing and working on my own project – a web-application that leverages Spotify and Youtube APIs to deliver the benefits of integration these two apps for melomans.
+👩🏻‍💻 Currently I'm learning the theory of software testing and working on my own project – a web-application that leverages Spotify and Youtube APIs to deliver the benefits of integration these apps for melomans.

 ---
 ## How to contact me 📫